 Before You Deploy or Get to Your Final Duty Station

 Do you live near a military hospital or clinic?
-This is within 50 miles or an hour's drive time.
+Within 50 miles or an hour's drive time is considered "near".

 - You can enroll in TRICARE Prime at that military hospital or clinic with a military primary care manager (PCM).